Skip to ContentSkip to Navigation

 Am I fully enrolled if I am (conditionally) admitted?

-No, to become fully enrolled, first of all, you must be fully admitted.
-You will also need to have arranged the payment of the tuition fees, and, if you are from outside the EU, successfully complete the immigration procedure.
-More information can be found here.
+No, to become fully enrolled, you first need to be fully admitted.
+You will also need to arrange the payment of your tuition fees and, if you are from outside the EU, complete the immigration procedure successfully.

 View this page in: Nederlands